hsf-training/analysis-essentials/shell/02-filedir.md

----
-teaching: 15
-exercises: 0
-questions:
-- "How can I move around on my computer?"
-- "How can I see what files and directories I have?"
-- "How can I specify the location of a file or directory on my computer?"
-objectives:
+# Navigating Files and Directories

+{% objectives "Learning Objectives" %}
 - "Explain the similarities and differences between a file and a directory."
 - "Translate an absolute path into a relative path and vice versa."
 - "Construct absolute and relative paths that identify specific files and directories."
 - "Explain the steps in the shell's read-run-print cycle."
 - "Identify the actual command, flags, and filenames in a command-line call."
 - "Demonstrate the use of tab completion, and explain its advantages."

----
-# Navigating Files and Directories
+{% endobjectives %}

 The part of the operating system responsible for managing files and directories is called the **file system**.